elastic/mcp-server-elasticsearch/README.md

 * "Show me the field mappings for the 'products' index."
 * "Find all orders over $500 from last month."
 * "Which products received the most 5-star reviews?"
+* "Create a new index for users with fields for id, name, email, and created_at."

 ## How It Works